dasarpai/old.dasarpai.github.io/_dsblog/2024-10-02-Exploring-Docker-and-VS-Code-Integration.md

 If you are interested in docker, containers, VS Code and development and looking answers for the following questions then keep reading.
 - Question: What is use of target in docker container's volume?
 - Question: If I remove the contents of /vscode folder then what will happen?
-- Question: When I have VS Code installed on my machine then why I need VS Code Remote - Containers?
+- Question: When I have VS Code installed on my machine then why I need "VS Code Remote - Containers"?
-- Question: Can I use VS Code Remote - Containers with local VS Code?
+- Question: Can I use "VS Code Remote - Containers" with local VS Code?
-- Question: Can I use VS Code Remote - Containers without local VS Code?
+- Question: Can I use "VS Code Remote - Containers" without local VS Code?
 - Question: What are formatters, linters, debuggers, profiler etc other related terms?
 - Question: I have datasets on my local drive d:/project-datasets.
 How to access them from docker?